 - Membership – Support the execution and development of initiatives to increase membership through the combination of new member recruitment, orientation and member engagement activities.

-- Mentoring – Provide on-going support to the program participants in the CPHR BC & YK Professional Mentoring Program.
+- Mentoring – Provide on-going support to the program participants in the CPHR BC & Yukon Professional Mentoring Program.

 - Networking – Create and work with others in the delivery of opportunities that allow for meaningful connection, information sharing, celebration and recognition.

-- Post Secondary Liaison – Promote the profession of HR to students and encourage students to connect with the HR community.
+- School Liaison – Promote the profession of HR to students and encourage students to connect with the HR community.

 - Volunteering – Work with AC member to create meaningful volunteer opportunities for members.
 Recruit place, and retain volunteers to support program and service delivery in the region.